pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 6. the "P" char command.
 When clicked, it toggles the display of the Option menu.
 7. the "E" char command.
 When clicked, it toggles the display of the Extract and Disassemble menu.
 8. the "S" char command.
 When clicked, it toggles the display of the Search menu.
 9. the "M" char command.
-When clicked it will show the HEX EDITOR to modify the selected file _[this feature is not available yet]_
+When clicked it will show the **Atari Hex Editor** to modify the selected file.

 The command letter is greyed (that is inactive) if the command is not relevant according to the context.